Robinpig/Note/docs/CS/Transaction.md

 Read Committed accommodates more concurrent transactions than other stricter isolation levels, but less locking leads to better chances of losing updates.

 - Using Repeatable Read (as well as Serializable which offers an even stricter isolation level) can prevent lost updates across concurrent database transactions.
 - Another solution would be to use the `FOR UPDATE` with the default Read Committed isolation level.
-This locking clause acquires the same write locks as with UPDATE and DELETE statements.
+This locking clause acquires the same write locks as with `UPDATE` and `DELETE` statements.
 - Replace pessimistic locking with an optimistic locking mechanism.
 Like MVCC. optimistic locking defines a versioning concurrency control model that works without acquiring additional database write locks.

+MySQL avoids this issue at all isolation levels.

 #### Read skew